 |Course Deferment||There will be no refund of course fees paid in the event of deferment.
 If there is an increase in the module/course fees by the time the student attends the module/course, the student is liable to pay the difference.|

-Course Admin and Student Admin communicates with students on behalf of Parkway College on a range of administrative matters.
-The method of communication includes Student Portal, email, and letter.
-Course and Student Administration is placing an increasing emphasis on electronic communication and expects students will regularly access the electronic email address and Student Portal for important correspondence.
+Student Admin communicates with students on behalf of Parkway College on a range of administrative matters.
+The method of communication includes email and letter.
+Student Admin is placing an increasing emphasis on electronic communication and expects students will regularly access the electronic email for important correspondence.

 Use of any Parkway College computing or networking facility carries with it responsibilities.
 Information about the acceptable use of email and other forms of electronic communication at Parkway College can be found in the Parkway College’s website.

 The course and other fees payable are described in the table below and are also indicated in the course brochures, website and other marketing materials.
 The indicated fees are inclusive of prevailing GST.

 Payments are accepted in Singapore currency only and can be made by PayNow transfer, telegraphic transfer, across AXS channels and cheque (made payable to Parkway College of Nursing and Allied Health Pte Ltd).

 Course fees shall be paid within 30 days before the course/semester commences.
 Each installment after the first shall be collected within one week before the next payment scheduled.
 A late penalty fee of S$100 biweekly up to maximum of 6 weeks will be imposed if fees are not paid on time.
 Student is not allowed to attend class if fees are not paid on the due date unless another alternative arrangement has been agreed between Parkway College and the student.